Batch42/yourbase/docs/user-guide/how-does-it-work.md

 Well-designed microservices allow teams to scale from their first initial product all the way to very complex and high-traffic systems.

-Thanks to technologies like Kubernetes, the availability of scalable cloud providers and the best practices enabled by framework harnesses, we can engineer a highly scalable system that can eventually run systems at the scale of Google or Facebook.
+Thanks to technologies like Kubernetes, the availability of scalable cloud providers and the best practices enforced by framework harnesses, developers can build highly scalable system using YourBase.

 ### Flexible

-While YourBase advocates for standardization and simplification, we recognize that full uniformity isn't desirable.
 Teams should be able to pick and choose what part of the platform they want to use, and replace some components with others.

 The platform has a very small core but most pieces are implemented as replaceable plug-ins.

 ### Clear transition path

+We will provide tools that help with the migration.

-We do not advocate that users migrate their monoliths to microservices.
-That would be costly and time-consuming.
-Instead, teams should create new features in the new stack.
-And maybe move small fast-changing pieces of the monolith into microservices.
+In most scenarios, teams would create new features in the new stack.
+Then move small fast-changing pieces of the monolith into microservices.
 The goal should be to move the development time to the new stack - not just move the code for the sake of it.

-To make this work, YourBase must interoperate well with existing systems.
-While it wouldn't make sense to run legacy systems using YourBase's runtime (because the legacy won't have the right harnesses), a monolith should be able to easily call a microservice and vice-versa.

 # A Platform that Learns